 Strong Copyleft

-Description: One major danger that GPL 3.0 blocks is tivoization (also known as the IoT gap).
-Tivoization means certain “appliances” (which have computers inside) contain GPL-covered software that you cannot effectively change because the appliance shuts down if it detects modified software.
-The GPL 3.0 provides an option for licensors to add or upgrade to any later version of the GPL.
+Description: One major danger that GPL 3.0 blocks is tivoisation (also known as the IoT gap).
+Tivoisation means certain “appliances” (which have computers inside) contain GPL-covered software that you cannot effectively change because the appliance shuts down if it detects modified software.
+GPL 3.0 provides an option for licensors to add or upgrade to any later version of the GPL.

 Requirements: The source code should include the original copyright notice and licence text.
 It should include notices of significant changes, including dates.
 You should disclose affected source code when distributing any derived work, except for private use.
 Relevant code cannot be sublicensed.

 Compatibility, linking and mixing: It is not linking-permissive.
 Code under GPL 3.0 can be combined with AGPL 3.0-licensed code, and the resulting work is licensed under AGPL 3.0.
 GPL 3.0 is not compatible with GPL 2.0.
 However, FSF provides an option for projects licensed under GPL 2.0 to “upgrade” to GPL 3.0 or later.
 Code under GPL 3.0 can be combined with Apache 2.0 or LGPL 3.0-licensed code, and the resulting work is licensed under GPL 3.0.
-You can combine code under GPL 3.0 with code under the MIT, ISC and BSD 2-clause and 3-clause licences, but must follow GPL 3.0 terms when distributing the combined work.
+You can combine code under GPL 3.0 with code under MIT, ISC and BSD 2-clause and 3-clause licences but must follow GPL 3.0 terms when distributing the combined work.

 Patent rights: Patent rights are explicitly granted.

 Remarks: Closes the IoT gap.
 Include installation information for consumer devices.
+Interactive programs must use their usual user interface to display copyright notices, warranty disclaimers, state that the program is covered by GPL 3.0, explain that there is no warranty and how to view a copy of the licence.

 Glossary